kubeshark/docs/src/pages/en/integrations_influxdb.md

 ### API Call Latency Query and a Graph

-This query presents a latency graph for each API call including the service name and path of each data point.
+This query presents a latency graph for each API call including the service name, the path and namespace of each data point.
+Having these tags is useful to filter the APIs based on service, path and namespace properties.

 ```bash
 from(bucket: "Metrics")